EuroProofNet/europroofnet.github.io/_pages/MCLP/meeting.md

 Abstract:
 In my talk, I will present several approaches to representing quantificational sentences of natural language (NL) by formal languages of logic.
 I will focus on computational syntax-semantics of domain-dependent fragments of NL of mathematics, covering mathematical descriptions, definitions, statements, and proofs, by translations between NL expressions and formal languages of logic.

-In the major part of the talk, I will introduce a development of Moschovakis (2006) type-theory of recursion (TTR) and algorithms (TTA), their formal languages and reduction calculi.
+In the major part of the talk, I will introduce a development of Moschovakis (2006) of type-theory of recursion (TTR) and algorithms (TTA), their versions, formal languages, and reduction calculi.
 Adding a criterion for termination, by the Acyclicity Constraint, limits TTR and TTA to type-theory of acyclic recursion (TTAR) and acyclic algorithms (TTAA).
 TTR has two layers of computational semantics: algorithmic and denotational semantics.
 The canonical form of each algorithmically meaningful term determines the algorithm for computing its denotation.
 TTR provides special algorithmic and semantic adequateness to computational syntax-semantics of formal and natural languages.

 TTR is a proper, strict extension of the language LCF introduced by Gordon Plotkin (1977).
 TTR provides an algorithmic generalisation of the let-operator, for the let-expressions originally introduced by Dana S. Scott (1993).
 Moschovakis (2006) and Loukanova (2023, 2024) prove that TTR is a proper, strict extension of Gallin TY2.
 Thus, TTR is a strict extension of Montague Intensional Logic (MIL), via Gallin (1975) interpretation of MIL into TY2.
 In TTR, there are recursion terms that are neither algorithmically nor otherwise semantically equivalent to any lambda-terms.